Fourqui/tv/README.md

 <a href="https://flattr.com/@Tapiosi"><img src="https://raw.githubusercontent.com/Tapiosinn/tv-logos/master/misc/sponsor-button.png" width="75px"></a>

 - Donators get a channel logo request.
-I also take requests for custom logos or logos for a light background.*
+I also take requests for custom logos or logos for a light background.

 - The goal of this project is to give people better access to logos in good quality and to meet the design requirements of the designers/owners of the logos and supply the increasing demand for better quality experience.

 - All the logos come in PNG format and work perfectly on dark backgrounds.

-- In the beginning the focus will be on english speaking channels.

 - Most of the logos will be between 512px - 1024px in width.
 Please contact me if you need a specific logo in specific/larger resolution.